Orlando represents a true melting pot of global cultures and customs which can be incorporated into any meeting or event.

 LGBTQ+

-A highly inclusive destination, Orlando has been a pioneer in LGBTQ+ tourism dating back to the original Gay Days in 1991.
+Orlando has been a go-to destination for LGBTQ+ tourism dating back to the original Gay Days in 1991.
 We were also named the first-ever “City of the Year” by GayCities.com.
 Orlando has even earned a perfect score from the Human Rights Campaign's Municipal Equality Index, which measures the LGBTQ+ inclusiveness of cities' laws, policies and services.

 So, it’s no surprise that Orlando hosts a multitude of special celebrations throughout the year.
-However, the city’s theme parks, shopping, vibrant live entertainment and dance clubs in and around the downtown area will ensure attendees have a great time no matter when your meeting takes place.
+Plus, the city’s theme parks, shopping, vibrant live entertainment and dance clubs in and around the downtown area will ensure attendees have a great time no matter when your meeting takes place